zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 2. D6/D7 BiFPN use unweighted sum for training stability, I'm working a fix to adapt to D6/D7.

-# Comparison
+# Visual Comparison

-Conclusion: They are almost the same.
-Believe it or not, you can check the tensor output, the difference is within 1e-3.
+Conclusion: They are providing almost the same precision.

-I wonder where does this difference come from, and I'd like some help too.

 ## This Repo
 <img src="https://raw.githubusercontent.com/zylo117/Yet-Another-Efficient-Pytorch/master/test/img_inferred_d0_this_repo.jpg" width="640">